I gotta say one more thing about the Melania Trump plagiarism kerfuffle. Why is everyone so afraid of ghosts? (The writing kind, that is.)

 Hiring a speechwriter doesn’t mean you’re incompetent.
 It means you’re smart about how you use your time.
 People hire ghostwriters for the same reason I hire house painters:

-- It’s not their core competency
+- It’s not my core competency

 And even people who might make the effort to write their own book or magazine article are smart enough to recognize that a speech is a very different animal indeed.
 So bring in an expert, talk to the writer about your ideas, and after you get that first draft go back to the writer and adjust.
 That’s how the process works.